robinmoon2/AI_Application_HY/README.md

 ### Data Preprocessing

 Before beginning the statistic analysis we needed to clean our datasets.
-For instance, we erased rows with missings values and we deleted duplicate rows.
+For instance, we erased rows with **missing values** and deleted **duplicate rows**.

+More of that, we have done some **feature engineering** to improve the quality of our dataset.

 To train models, we needed to encode the categorical features.
 We principally used the **One-Hot Encoding** technique to encode the categorical features in the dataset.
 This technique converts each category value into a new column and assigns a 1 or 0 (True/False) value to the column.

 ### Existing Models